 Conversely, people with large hands might find the spacing on a shorter-scale length instrument a little too cramped.

 The Stratocasters I have recommended above all have the longest scale length of 25.5”.
 The PRS is slightly shorter at 25”.
-Finally, the LyxPro Les Paul is the shortest at 24.75”.
+Finally, the LyxPro and Epiphone Les Pauls are the shortest at 24.75”.

 Get Your Electric Guitar A Setup